Just-Aymz/HR-Employee-Attrition-Prediction/README.md

 Additionally, while overtime rates are consistent across clusters, their impact on attrition varies based on financial compensation, underscoring the importance of aligning work-life balance initiatives with competitive remuneration.

+An overview of this information can be found in the [PowerBi Dashboard](https://app.powerbi.com/view?r=eyJrIjoiMzk1YjI0NTUtMTFjZi00MzRhLThkOGMtOGZkMDFiMGU1OWQxIiwidCI6IjVjMjAwZWZhLTZiZDAtNDVkZi05ZDMxLTg3MTgxZjY0NzhiYyJ9&embedImagePlaceholder=true]

 # Insights Deep Dive
 ### Retention rate per Clusters
 The retention rates of each cluster can be found below.
 Based on the data in the graph, we can see that the employee clusters with the worst retention rates are the Early-career professionals and Veteran Professionals.